m4ur1n0/Link_State_and_DV_Routing_Algorithms/README.md

 This project was a lot of fun.
 I love Dijkstra's pathfinding algorithm and it was cool to learn about other pathfinding algorithms and how they are used in routing.
 I encountered a few bugs in implementating these projects as a result of rushing myself and not taking the proper time to understand the algorithms before jumping in, so about halfway through I restarted both classes, but it was incredibly satisfying to start from scratch with a much more in-depth knowledge.
 Everything feels a lot neater than it was before.

 Usage:
-$> python3 sim.py DISTANCE_VECTOR path/to/event.event
+Cmd> python3 sim.py DISTANCE_VECTOR path/to/event.event
 OR
-$> python3 sim.py LINK_STATE path/to/event.event
+Cmd> python3 sim.py LINK_STATE path/to/event.event